 We have implemented a fully integrated and cross-functional product development process that aligns design, market research, merchandising, planning, sales, marketing, and sourcing.
 Product development is a core capability that makes our products unique.
 Our designs and aesthetics set our products apart and drive customer loyalty.
-Our product development team mixes an understanding of the needs of our target customers, with knowledge of upcoming color and fashion trends, to design new collections, as well as new product categories, that will resonate in the market.
+Our product development team mixes an understanding of the needs of our target Day Maker customers, with knowledge of upcoming color and fashion trends, to design new collections, as well as new product categories, that will resonate in the market.

 We typically begin the development stage of our products in the Vera Bradley portfolio twelve to eighteen months in advance of their release.
-The development of each new pattern includes the design of an overall print, a complementary fabric backing, and coordinating trim materials.
-To seek fresh perspectives, we collaborate with independent designers to create unique patterns for each season.
+The development of each new pattern includes the design of a primary, secondary, and sometimes a tertiary print.
+To seek fresh perspectives, we often collaborate with independent designers to create unique patterns for each season and also maintain an internal print design team.
 We oversee the development and exercise the final approval of all patterns and designs.
-Once developed, we generally copyright each pattern, including the print, fabric backing and coordinating trim.
+Once developed, we generally copyright our patterns as appropriate.
 We believe that great design is not only central to our product development efforts, but also is a fundamental part of our brand development and growth strategies.
-In the past several years, we have made investments to evolve and integrate our product development expertise, including opening a design office in New York City, as well as opening a design center in Roanoke, Indiana.

-Our product development team works to ensure that new collections contain an assortment of products and styles that are in line with both fashion trends and customer needs and regularly updates classic styles to enhance functionality.
+Our product development team works to ensure that new collections contain an assortment of products and styles that are in line with both fashion trends and Day Maker customer needs and regularly updates classic styles to enhance functionality.
 In addition, we actively pursue opportunities to expand our product offerings through new line and brand extensions.
 Our product development team monitors fashion trends and customer needs by attending major trend shows in Europe and the United States, subscribing to trend monitoring services, and engaging in comparison-shopping.

-Our product development team works closely with Marketing to gather consumer insights through seasonal market research and in-store testing.
+Our product development team works closely with our marketing team to gather consumer insights through seasonal market research and in-store testing.
 We gather seasonal market research through a variety of methodologies, including scheduled interviews and online and in-person surveys.
 The team assures that we offer a broad range of patterns, fabrications, styles, and functional features in a cost-effective manner.
 We believe that with our cross-functional, collaborative approach, we are able to introduce and sell our merchandise in a way that clearly communicates the Vera Bradley brand.